splunk/public-o11y-docs/_includes/admin/roles_help_support.rst

     - :strong:`Usage`
     - :strong:`Read_only`

-..
-  Check the following

   * - :strong:`Show Chat`
     - Yes
     - No
     - No
     - No

-..
-  Check the following

   * - :strong:`Training`
     - Yes